Dreamforce has all kinds of surprises, but there is one thing that is consistent year after year: mascots. Lots of mascots.

 SaaSy is the ORIGINAL Salesforce mascot.
 Born in 2008, back in the days when cloud and SaaS in general were still relatively new, SaaSy was a symbol for liberation from the traditional client server model.

 The introduction of Chatty in 2010 heralded the debut of Chatter and the social enterprise.
 Chatty made the perfect companion for SaaSy, truly a match born cloud.

 ASTRO!
 Now we’re getting to the fun stuff.
 Here’s what Salesforce has to say about Astro:

 “As a true outdoors mascot, Astro can usually be found running around on Trailhead, helping everyone learn Salesforce.”

 It’s very unclear to me what animal Astro really is.
 A raccoon?
 An ewok?
 A bear?

 What is clear though, is that Astro is adorable.
-Fun fact: Astro is also gender neutral.
-I mean, I guess SaaSy and Chatty kind of were too?
-But Astro is staking a claim on it.
+Fun fact: Astro is also non-binary and goes by they/them.

 I have mixed feelings about Einstein as a mascot.
 He represents all things artificial intelligence, which is great and all that.
 He’s adorable in illustration form: